 Today, if a starter were to reach 250 innings in a season, or pitched even 10 complete ballgames, it would be considered work overload.
 Now, statisticians and scientists try to find the optimal number of pitches a guy can throw to maintain long-term performance.
 Guys make a lot of money over the course of long-term contracts, and clubs don’t want that to be dead money due to a blown out arm.
 That means bettors are faced with much more difficult tasks in trying to determine the outcome of a ballgame.

 However, bookies are always working around limitations of the sport to create more simple, old-fashioned wagers for cash players.

 To successfully handicap a baseball game, you now must not only determine the worth of a starting pitcher, but also the bullpen that will finish the game off for him.
 Oddsmakers who set the lines for professional ballgames have a harder time doing their job too, because of the way the game is played now.
 That means there is a lot of value to be had.

 But there’s nothing more frustrating than wagering on a team who’s starting pitcher just dominated as you expected, only to see the bullpen blow up in the late-going to cost you a victory.
-For those of you who would like to narrow it down to handicapping starting pitchers, they have introduced MLB odds on which to wager which club will be leading going into the 6th frame.
+For those of you who would like to narrow it down to handicapping starting pitchers, books have introduced MLB odds on which to wager which club will be leading going into the 6th frame.

 This wager means that you only have to predict which club will be leading after 5 frames.
 Both starting pitchers are automatically listed.
 So if one of those starters is scratched, then your bet is returned as no action.